ghostplant/ubuntu-pe/README.md

-# Ubuntu PE: A Fast, Portable and Power-Saving edition for Ubuntu LTS
+# Ubuntu PE: A Fast, Portable and Power-Saving edition for Ubuntu/Debian LTS

 ------------------------------------------
 ### What's New: